biologist79/ESPuino/README.md

 * Please note: if music is played in parallel, this rate decrases dramatically!
 So better stop playback when doing file-transfers.

 ### Energy saving
 As already described in the modify-section, there are different sleepmodes available.
-Additionaly µC will be put into deepsleep after 10 minutes of inactivity (configurable my maxInactivityTime) unless ESPuino doesn't play music, has a FTP-client connected and any input via buttons.
+Additionaly µC will be put to deepsleep after 10 minutes of inactivity (configurable my maxInactivityTime) unless ESPuino doesn't play music, has a FTP-client connected and any input via buttons.
 Every button-interaction resets the counter.

 ### MQTT (optional)
 Everything that can be controlled via RFID-tags and buttons, can also be controlled via MQTT (excepting toggling WiFi-status as this doesn't make sense).
 All manual interactions (buttons, RFID-tags) are also sent to MQTT in parallel, so everything is always in-sync (unless Wifi/MQTT-connection is broken).
 In my home-setup I'm using [openHAB](https://www.openhab.org/) to "encapsulate" MQTT into a nice GUI, that's accessible via APP + web.
 I [described](https://github.com/biologist79/ESPuino/tree/master/openHAB) a sample-config for openHAB2.
 However, meanwhile openHAB3 is available and all the stuff described can also be configured via GUI.
 Be advised that openHAB is pretty complex and you have to spend some time to get familiar with it.